 One of Kyrgyzstan’s prime trekking and hiking destinations, Karakol is the perfect place to set off on a multi-day adventure.
+BUT, there are loads of other non-trekking things to do in Karakol, so make sure you stick around for a couple of days.
 Located east of lake Issyk Kul, the village is most famous for the Altyn-Arashan trek, a 2 day climb that takes you over a 3,800 meter high pass and onto the shores of the dazzling Ala-kul Lake.
 There are many other treks in the area but the Ala-Kul adventure is by far the most popular.

 If you’re interested in this trek, check out: Trekking Ala-kul & Altyn Arashan Without A Guide and A Hike To Remember: Trekking Altyn Arashan and Ala-Kul (with video)

 Song Köl (Соңкөл):

 At 3,016 meters, this alpine lake is a definite highlight of backpacking Kyrgyzstan and it makes for the perfect place to plan a multi-day horse trek.
 The lake is far away from sound and light pollution so the nights promise some of the best star-gazing imaginable.